Christopher Longuet-Higgins: Education and early life

-Longuet-Higgins was born on 11 April 1923 at The Vicarage, Lenham, Kent, England, the elder son and second of the three children of Henry Hugh Longuet Longuet-Higgins (1886-1966), vicar of Lenham, and his wife, Albinia Cecil Bazeley.
+Longuet-Higgins was born on 11 April 1923 at The Vicarage, Lenham, Kent, England, the elder son and second of the three children of Henry Hugh Longuet-Higgins (1886–1966), vicar of Lenham, and his wife, Albinia Cecil Bazeley.
 He was educated at The Pilgrims' School, Winchester, and Winchester College.
 At Winchester College he was one of the "gang of four" consisting of himself, his brother Michael, Freeman Dyson and James Lighthill.
 In 1941, he won a scholarship to Balliol College, Oxford.
 He read chemistry, but also took Part I of a degree in Music.
 He was a Balliol organ scholar.
-As an undergraduate he proposed the correct structure of the chemical compound diborane (B2H6), whose structure was then unknown and turned out to be different from structures predicted by contemporary valence bond theory.
+As an undergraduate he proposed the correct bridged structure of the chemical compound diborane (B2H6), whose structure was then unknown and turned out to be different from structures predicted by contemporary valence bond theory.
 This was published with his tutor, R. P. Bell.
 He completed a Doctor of Philosophy degree in 1947 at the University of Oxford under the supervision of Charles Coulson.